ralphcasipe1/shift-left-testing/docs/INTRODUCTION.md

 Don't follow this tutorial precisely, this tutorial's scope is to allow our feet get wet, and feel how could we adopt shift-left testing to our organization or project.

 For those who are reading this, I assume you have a basic knowledge in NodeJS and Git.
-I will try my best to make this for absolute beginners also.
+But still, I will try my best to make this understandable for absolute beginners also.

 GO TO [Initial Setup](https://github.com/ralphcasipe1/shift-left-testing/blob/main/docs/INITIALIZING_SETUP.md)